 4 weekly snapshots

-Since snapshots take extra space to store, when space usage is alarmingly high, RCC may lower the number of available snapshots as necessary to carry on normal operation.
+Since snapshots take extra space to store, when space usage is alarmingly high, the RCC may lower the number of available snapshots as necessary to carry on normal operation.

 Backups are performed on a nightly basis to a tape machine located in a different data center than the main storage system.
-These backups are meant to safeguard against events such as hardware failure or disasters that could result in the complete loss of RCC’s primary data center.
+These backups are meant to safeguard against events such as hardware failure or disasters that could result in the complete loss of the RCC’s primary data center.
 During periods of high activity, the nightly tape backup may take longer than 24 hours to complete.
 It is, therefore, possible that the tape backup can occasionally be a few days out of date.
 Users should make use of the snapshots described above to recover files as tape backup is intended for disaster recovery only.
 Users should also be aware that special characters are not supported by our backup system so they should restrict their choice of filenames to alphanumeric characters, dash, underscore, and period.